adamayoung/starling-round-up/docs/PROJECT-SUMMARY.md

 ### SwiftUI Components

-UIKit does tend to be verbose than SwiftUI.
-Experimenting with some smaller components in SwiftUI may lead to increased productivity and lead time on new work items.
-It would also be possible to reuse these SwiftUI components across different platforms too such as macOS, watchOS and even visionOS (if there was a business requirment to do so).
+UIKit tends to be more verbose than SwiftUI.
+Experimenting with some smaller components in SwiftUI may lead to increased productivity and reduced lead time on new work items.
+It would also be possible to reuse these SwiftUI components across different platforms such as macOS, watchOS, tvOS and even visionOS (if there was a business requirement to do so).

+### Making the app Accessible

+In order to make the app available to the widest audience, accessibility should be considered.
+Accessibility helps people with disabilities (sight, hearing, etc..) still use the app.
+Due the the nature of this app and the challenge it is for, making the app accessible was out of scope.

+### Localization

+Although the app has only been made for one language, UK English, it has been set up to use localized strings.
+This means adding support for other languages can easily be done, providing the API supports the same languages and is able to return localised messages.